daodao97/fly/README.md

 ## usage

-Below is an example which shows some common use cases for sqlx.
+Below is an example which shows some common use cases for ggm.
 Check [model_test.go](./model_test.go) for more usage.

 ```go
 package main